scmacdon/AWSTracker/Readme.md

 The following list describes these packages:

 + **entities** - contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
-+ **jdbc** - contains Java files that use the JDBC API to interact with the RDS database
++ **jdbc** - contains Java files that use the JDBC API to interact with the RDS database.
 + **services** - contains Java files that invoke AWS Services.
-For example, the **com.amazonaws.services.simpleemail.AmazonSimpleEmailService** is used within a Java file in this package.
+For example, the **com.amazonaws.services.simpleemail.AmazonSimpleEmailService** is used within a Java file to send email messages.
 + **springboot.springsecurity** - contains all of the Java files required for Spring Security.